-All Rheonics sensors are factory calibrated.
-Customer-specific calibration can be ordered that is NIST traceable.
-Rheonics sensors don't require recalibration during their lifetime, expected to be around 30 years.
+All Rheonics sensors are factory calibrated and do not need recalibration for use.
+Customer-specific calibration that is NIST traceable can be ordered.

-However, clients may still require calibration verification for instruments used in their industry.
-This can be part of Quality Control (QC) for ensuring high accuracy and reliability on readings, and/or Compliance with regulations or standards governed by law, such as ISO 17025 or FDA, for food and pharmaceutical industries.
+However, clients may require calibration or verification for instruments used in their industry.
+This can be part of Quality Control (QC) for ensuring expected accuracy, uncertainty, and reliability on readings, and/or Compliance with regulations or standards governed by law, such as ISO 17025 or FDA, for food and pharmaceutical industries.
 These regulations designate a standardized verification of sensor operation to ensure safety, quality, and correct production.

-Rheonics offers the next following verification methods::
+Rheonics offers the next following verification methods:

-- a.
-Quick verification of SRV in air
+a.
+Quick verification of SRD in air

-- 1. Remove the SRV from process

-- 2. Clean the SRV of residual fluid or dirt

-- 3. Leave the SRV in the air, and verify that nothing is in contact with the sensing element

-- 4. Verify the viscosity reading is zero.
+- 1. Remove the SRD from process - 2.
+Clean the SRD of residual fluid or dirt - 3.
+Leave the SRD in the air, and verify that nothing is in contact with the sensing element - 4.
+Verify density and viscosity reading are zero.
 This can be checked through the SME-TRD display, RCP software, or any external integration system (e.g. PLC).

-This "air check" is useful as a quick verification of the SRV calibration.
+This "air check" is useful as a quick verification of the SRD correct operation.
 The sensor does not use moving parts, so if readings in the air are zero, then the sensor is both clean and within calibration.
-However this is not a replacement for the formal calibration verification required by ISO or FDA guidelines.
+However, this is not a replacement for the formal calibration verification required by ISO or FDA guidelines.

 b.
-Calibration verification to NIST traceable viscosity reference in field
+Calibration verification to NIST traceable density and viscosity reference in field

-This method follows Rheonics factory calibration procedure by measuring, with the SRV, a Newtonian fluid of known certified viscosity at prescribed temperatures.
-Then compare the SRV readings to the expected values and verify the accuracy is within the expected range.
+This method follows Rheonics factory calibration procedure by measuring with the SRD a Newtonian fluid of known certified density and viscosity at prescribed temperatures.
+Then compare the SRD readings to the expected values and verify the accuracy is within the expected range.

 - 1. Calibration setup preparation: - Clamp the sensor probe firmly on its body to avoid movement during measurement.
-Do not perform a calibration by holding the probe by hand or fixing the sensor by the cable. - Have enough space and fluid to surround the sensor sensing element (red zone in Figure 14).
-Have fluid level higher than the minimum level required. - Control the temperature.
-To register the viscosity readings, wait for sensor to output stable temperature values. - Mixing the fluid allows for uniform temperature.
+Do not perform a calibration by holding the probe by hand or fixing the sensor at the cable. - Have enough space and fluid to surround the sensor sensing element (red zone in Figure 11).
+Have fluid level higher than the minimum level required.
+Consider the thermal equilibrium required, as described in section 3.4. - Control the temperature.
+To register the density and viscosity readings, wait for sensor to output stable temperature values. - Mixing the fluid allows for uniform temperature.
 However, mixing can also cause fluid swirling, make sure this doesn't affect the immersion of the sensing element in the fluid. - 2.
-Use a calibration reference fluid with a known viscosity and temperature.
+Use a calibration reference fluid with a known density and viscosity at given temperatures.
 Rheonics recommends using the same or similar NIST traceable fluid used for factory calibration that is specified in the Custom Calibration Certificate. - 3.
-Check the readings from the SRV, and wait for stable readings of temperature and viscosity. - 4.
-Compare the SRV viscosity readings with the calibration reference fluid values.
-Calculate the error percent.
+Check the readings from the SRD, and wait for stable readings of temperature, density and viscosity. - 4.
+Compare the SRD density and viscosity readings with the calibration reference fluid values.
+Then calculate the error percent and verify this is within the expected range.